 Gunhilde stayed in the empty cabin, clutching at her bloodied shoulder and staring at the dull walls, for three days before she got herself together and headed into the City.

 The City is large enough that it has its own metallic sky curving over the jumbles of buildings, and hundreds of millions of people mill about some hundreds of thousands of levels.
 It is the place to go if you want to disappear.
 How are you supposed to find a speck in the eye of the needle hidden in the desert?
-You don't it all on your lonesome, as Gunhilde found out when someone thrusted a flask of whiskey at her with a cheeky grin.
+You don't find it all on your lonesome, as Gunhilde found out when someone thrusted a flask of whiskey at her with a cheeky grin.

 And all was well.

 Ivain had a little sister.
 Her name was Ialde Ray, but she'd get on stage at Ivain's sleazy bars and scream to the crowd that she was Moray and this is Ye Miserable Bastards, before she'd count her band into playing folk music loud enough to hurt the customer's ears.
 Moray made the mistake of cutting through an alley on her way back to Ivain's joint one night.
-GUnhilde and Ivain found her body lying in a shadowed corner of the alley the next morning.
+Gunhilde and Ivain found her body lying in a shadowed corner of the alley the next morning.
 Her face was frozen somehwere between fear and anger, save for the gunshot wound bleeding between her eye and her nose.

 Ivain was crushed.
 The more they thought of Moray, the more they drank, and the more they drank, the more they brooded, until Eloise finally nipped at their heels enough to get them back on their feet.
 They crushed their grief into something smaller and angrier and hid it in their heart, and they used it as fuel as they began their own manhunt for her murderer.
 With the help of Eloise's eyes and ears all over the City, they pinned the crime on a particular rowdy group of punks that fancied themselves a crime syndicate.
 And, much to Ivain's displeasure, they had previously hired Gunhilde to do some of their dirty work.
 And she had quite the hefty bounty on her head as a result.